 Kansas is one of the most tornado-prone states in the U.S., averaging around 92 annually.
-And so far in 2022, Kansas has experienced 50 twisters, according to the National Oceanic Atmospheric Administration.
+Kansas experienced 68 twisters in 2022, according to data from the National Oceanic Atmospheric Administration.
 And 2023 is already shaping up to have higher-than-average tornadoes for this time of year across not just Tornado Alley, but the Southeast.

 But when exactly is tornado season in The Sunflower State?
 And how do you ensure your home and livelihood are completely protected?
 We break down everything you need to know about tornadoes and home insurance in Kansas.

 Tornado season in Kansas runs April through June each year.
 In early spring, warm humid air from the Gulf of Mexico mixes with cool dry air from the North and warm dry air from the West, which combine to form tornadic conditions.
 While Kansas can experience a twister outside of April, May, and June, residents should be well prepared for disaster to strike during these months.

 With 112 tornadoes from 1950 to 2022, Ford County in western Kansas has experienced more twisters than any other county in Kansas, closely followed by Sherman County with 105 and Barton County with 103.